pinwheelovefaye/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I will join the Biostatistics Group at KAUST as a Postdoctoral Fellow in July 2019.
+I am a Postdoctoral Fellow in the [Biostatistics Group at KAUST](https://biostats.kaust.edu.sa).